vijaykumar064k/vprofile-v2/README.md

 ## Prerequisites
-- JDK 1.8 or later
+- JDK 1.8 or latere
 - Maven 3 or later
 - MySQL 5.6 or later